 Access to Humanities/ Arts/ Social Sciences.
 We welcome applications from mature students with relevant qualifications and/or experience.

-Advanced Entry: Year 2 - HNC/ HND in Social Sciences will be considered with CB in the graded units.
+Year 2 - HND in Social Sciences will be considered with CB in the graded units.
 HNC Social Sciences with B in the graded units may be considered.
-Scottish Higher: BC at Advanced Higher in relevant subjects plus BB at Higher.
-A Level: BBB in relevant subjects.

 As graduates have a wide range of transferable skills, opportunities exist in many areas including social work, nursing, sales, the NHS and voluntary organisations.
 Successful completion of this degree (2:2 or above) confers Graduate Basis for Chartered Status (GBC) with the BPS, enabling access to professional training as a Chartered Psychologist (educational, organisational or forensic psychology).
 In addition, graduates may also pursue postgraduate study.